Core & Main (NYSE:CNM) Posts Quarterly Earnings Results, Beats Expectations By $0.03 EPS

-Core & Main (NYSE:CNM – Get Rating) announced its earnings results on Tuesday.
-The company reported $0.50 earnings per share for the quarter, beating the consensus estimate of $0.47 by $0.03, MarketWatch Earnings reports.
-Core & Main had a net margin of 5.52% and a return on equity of 18.19%.
-The business had revenue of $1.57 billion for the quarter, compared to the consensus estimate of $1.60 billion.
-During the same quarter in the prior year, the firm posted $0.74 earnings per share.
+Core & Main (NYSE:CNM – Get Rating) posted its quarterly earnings results on Tuesday.
+The company reported $0.50 EPS for the quarter, beating the consensus estimate of $0.47 by $0.03, MarketWatch Earnings reports.
+Core & Main had a return on equity of 18.19% and a net margin of 5.52%.
+The firm had revenue of $1.57 billion during the quarter, compared to analysts’ expectations of $1.60 billion.
+During the same quarter last year, the firm earned $0.74 earnings per share.
 The business’s revenue for the quarter was down 1.5% on a year-over-year basis.

 Core & Main Stock Up 2.3 %

-Several brokerages have recently weighed in on CNM.
-Truist Financial increased their target price on shares of Core & Main from $22.00 to $24.00 and gave the company a “hold” rating in a research note on Thursday, March 30th.
-Royal Bank of Canada upped their price target on shares of Core & Main from $26.00 to $33.00 in a report on Wednesday.
-Loop Capital upped their price target on shares of Core & Main from $28.00 to $33.00 in a report on Wednesday.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of Core & Main from $40.00 to $42.00 and gave the stock a “buy” rating in a report on Monday, April 3rd.
-Finally, Barclays upped their price target on shares of Core & Main from $31.00 to $37.00 in a report on Wednesday.
-Three research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $31.44.
+Several research firms recently commented on CNM.
+Royal Bank of Canada increased their price target on Core & Main from $26.00 to $33.00 in a report on Wednesday.
+Deutsche Bank Aktiengesellschaft increased their price target on Core & Main from $40.00 to $42.00 and gave the company a “buy” rating in a report on Monday, April 3rd.
+Truist Financial raised their target price on Core & Main from $22.00 to $24.00 and gave the stock a “hold” rating in a research note on Thursday, March 30th.
+Barclays raised their target price on Core & Main from $31.00 to $37.00 in a research note on Wednesday.
+Finally, Robert W. Baird raised their target price on Core & Main from $33.00 to $34.00 in a research note on Wednesday.
+Three analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+Based on data from MarketBeat, Core & Main presently has a consensus rating of “Moderate Buy” and a consensus target price of $32.22.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Amalgamated Bank grew its stake in shares of Core & Main by 31.9% during the 4th quarter.
-Amalgamated Bank now owns 17,633 shares of the company’s stock worth $340,000 after purchasing an additional 4,265 shares during the period.
-Price T Rowe Associates Inc. MD grew its stake in Core & Main by 6.7% in the 1st quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in CNM.
+Captrust Financial Advisors increased its position in Core & Main by 3.8% in the 2nd quarter.
+Captrust Financial Advisors now owns 19,074 shares of the company’s stock valued at $425,000 after acquiring an additional 703 shares during the period.
+Alliancebernstein L.P. increased its position in Core & Main by 3.5% in the 3rd quarter.
+Alliancebernstein L.P. now owns 23,527 shares of the company’s stock valued at $535,000 after acquiring an additional 795 shares during the period.
+Price T Rowe Associates Inc. MD increased its position in Core & Main by 6.7% in the 1st quarter.
 Price T Rowe Associates Inc. MD now owns 13,941 shares of the company’s stock valued at $323,000 after acquiring an additional 876 shares during the period.
-Quantbot Technologies LP grew its stake in Core & Main by 267.7% in the 1st quarter.
-Quantbot Technologies LP now owns 9,927 shares of the company’s stock valued at $240,000 after acquiring an additional 7,227 shares during the period.
-Ensign Peak Advisors Inc acquired a new stake in Core & Main in the 3rd quarter valued at $229,000.
-Finally, Ethic Inc. acquired a new stake in Core & Main in the 1st quarter valued at $221,000.
+Bank of America Corp DE increased its position in Core & Main by 0.7% in the 4th quarter.
+Bank of America Corp DE now owns 221,132 shares of the company’s stock valued at $4,270,000 after acquiring an additional 1,471 shares during the period.
+Finally, Cubist Systematic Strategies LLC increased its position in Core & Main by 8.8% in the 3rd quarter.
+Cubist Systematic Strategies LLC now owns 20,033 shares of the company’s stock valued at $456,000 after acquiring an additional 1,621 shares during the period.
 Institutional investors and hedge funds own 95.16% of the company’s stock.

 Core & Main Company Profile